Telemedicine for primary care: key functionality, benefits & real-life cases

 Is primary care telemedicine covered by Medicare?

-Medicare, Medicaid, and other insurance plans usually cover virtual visits to primary care providers.
-For more information on how to reduce costs of your televisit, talk to your insurance company.
+Medicare, Medicaid, and other insurance plans usually cover virtual health services, at least partially.
+For more information on how to reduce the cost of your televisit, talk to your insurance company.

 What are the hallmark qualities of telemedicine solutions?